borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

 # Stacked Bar Chart Component

-Create a component function to map data in a stacked bar chart.
+Create a component function to map data with an interactive stacked bar chart.
 Animate the transition whenever the function is called with a different set of arguments.

+## Input

+The issue I personally have with _stacked_ bar charts is that it can be difficult to understand how the individual categories change over time (except the bottom-most one perhaps).

+One way to cope with the comparison: allow to select and highlight a specific category.

-## Inspiration
+## Implementation

 [d3-axis API](https://github.com/d3/d3-axis/blob/main/src/axis.js).